 For Renee Long, the impact of the scholarship is simple.
 “This scholarship lifts some of the financial pressure,” she says.
 “I now have the opportunity to cut back on my work schedule and take more classes this semester.”

 A professional cook who has a decade of restaurant experience, Long came to NC State specifically to study agroecology and sustainable food systems.
-She earned an associate degree at a community college in Illinois while working full time on an organic vegetable farm.
+She earned her associates degree at a community college in Illinois while working full time on an organic vegetable farm.
 Her dream was to one day attend NC State.

 “It feels surreal to finally be accepted and enrolled at NC State after years of preparation,” Long says.
 “I see the need for food security and food systems.
 I think it is important to act on what you are thinking rather than just talk about it.
 I am going to challenge myself to act more this semester.
 Thank you so much for this opportunity.”